 There are many places you can use to get your pet groomed.
 There might be local pet grooming places, your vet might also provide grooming services, and there are chain places like PetSmart where you can go.

 Some pets need more grooming than others.
 For example, long-haired dogs or dogs with hair instead of fur need a lot more regular grooming to prevent harmful matting in their coat.
 Other dogs might shed a lot and need some grooming help to calm down their shedding.

 Accidents, shedding, and chewing can wreak havoc on your house if you don't have a plan for effective cleaning measures.
 You might want to get a carpet shampooer, which can cost around $90 or more.

 Cleaning spray for the occasional accident can also cost around $5 a bottle.
 You might also want a vacuum with better capabilities for dealing with pet hair, which will also cost around $90 or more.

 +$50 to $1,500

-Not all pets require training but generally dogs do.
-You can try and train your dog yourself but there’s no guarantee this will be enough.
-Your dog could have special challenges, especially if you’re adopting a dog that might have trauma from their past.
+Not all pets require training but generally, dogs do.
+You can try and train your dog yourself but there's no guarantee this will be enough.
+Your dog could have special challenges, especially if you're adopting a dog that might have trauma from its past.